interomap/interomap-dist/README.md

 Click on **Save**.

-9. Repeat the steps above for another block named _InteroMap Male_ containing the following HTML code at step 5.
+9. Repeat the steps 1 to 8 for another block named _InteroMap Male_.
+At step 5,
+use the following HTML code instead:

 ```html
 <iframe id="interomap_tool" src="https://interomap.github.io/interomap-dist/?persona=male" style="width: 100%; height: 70vh;" title="InteroMap Tool - Male"></iframe>
 ```

+The JavaScript code at step 8 is the same.

 10. To create the question inviting the user to choose a persona, create a new block and a new question inside it.
 Move this new block _before_ the ones